Meet our trainers

 Andrea Kraus is no stranger to swing states and purple regions.
 Growing up in Kissimmee, Florida, she first discovered volunteering with Barack Obama’s 2008 presidential campaign.
 In 2012 in Ohio she was back at it again in her college town of Delaware, OH.
 In 2013 her first job out of college was as an organizer in Loudon County, VA for Terry McAuliffe’s gubernatorial election and followed up with Jennifer Wexton’s first state senate campaign.
 In 2014 she worked in Dillingham, AK as the regional field director for Bristol Bay, on the rural Alaska team for Mark Begich’s senate race.
 Since campaigning she has lived in Seattle enjoying the Pacific Northwest, her dog Hamilton, and working on adult education in tech.
 She is passionate about empowering women, people of color, and underrepresented folks from all stretches of the US though education, knowledge sharing, and winning Democratic seats up and down the ticket.

-Atima Omara is a nationally recognized award-winning political strategist, leader, advocate, and speaker who has focused her 16-year career on engaging youth, women, people of color, and LGBTQ+ people at the intersection of politics and advocacy in the progressive movement.
-As President of Omara Strategy Group, LLC, Atima provides, training, coaching, and strategic political services to political candidates and organizations that center women, people of color, and LGBTQ people in their advocacy and campaigns.
-Over a decade, she worked as campaign manager, field director, finance staff, and other staff on more than nine federal, state, & local political campaigns in many red and battleground states across the country.
-She has also successfully led organizing efforts for voter registration, ballot initiatives, and GOTV operations in low-income communities of color and immigrant communities.
-She has a BA from the University of Virginia and an MPA from George Mason University.
+Atima Omara is a nationally recognized award-winning political strategist, advocate, and speaker who has focused her almost 20 year career on engaging youth, women, people of color, and LGBTQ+ people at the intersection of politics and advocacy in the progressive movement.
+Atima has also been elected to serve in many roles at the local, state and national level of the Democratic Party including being President of the Young Democrats of America.
+She has worked as campaign manager, field director, finance staff, on more than a dozen federal, state, & local political campaigns across the country.
+She has also successfully led voter registration, ballot initiatives, and GOTV operations in low-income communities of color and immigrant communities.
+Currently, Atima is President of Omara Strategy Group, LLC, where she provides training and strategic political services to political candidates and organizations that center women and people of color in their advocacy and campaigns.

 Austen E. High